civictechdc/files/README.md

-files
+Files
 =====

-A metarepository for Code for DC files of various sorts
+These files are used in other Code for DC projects, but needed a place to live.
+Here's what they are:

+`projects.json`: the master list of Code for DC projects to power the list on our site.